March 11, 2022

 The Most Viewed function supports video ideation and research.
 Search for the top trending videos using a combination of filters, including terms, category, country, rating, views, and length.
 This feature goes beyond YouTube’s trending videos to pinpoint what’s performing well.

 The Achievements feature monitors your accomplishments and top-performing months for subscribers, views, uploads, likes, hours watched, and comments.
-It also displays forecasts for upcoming milestones.
+It also forecasts when you might achieve other milestones.
 Case in point, it shows me that I reached 3,000 subscribers on September 28, 2019.
-Easily share your achievements on Twitter, Facebook, and LinkedIn to promote your successes, videos, and channels.
+Easily share your YouTube achievements on Twitter, Facebook, and LinkedIn.

 VidIQ is an excellent all-in-one YouTube tool with a myriad of benefits.
 However, compared to its main rival, TubeBuddy, it’s missing a few capabilities.

-VidIQ’s comment templates are useful, but one-dimensional compared to the six comment functions offered by TubeBuddy.
-Secondly, bulk updates would be much better if it included changes to metadata and playlists.
+VidIQ’s comment template is useful but one-dimensional compared to the six comment functions offered by TubeBuddy.
+Secondly, bulk updates would be much better if they included changes to metadata and playlists.

-VidIQ doesn’t offer a mobile app for work on the go or integrate with other apps, for example, Patreon.
+VidIQ doesn’t offer a mobile app or integrate with other apps, for example, Patreon.
 Lastly, partnerships and perks are nonexistent.

-VidIQ is exceptional in the areas of analytics and data, competitor research and insights, and demonetization prevention.
+VidIQ is exceptional in analytics and data, competitor research and insights, and demonetization prevention.
 Its various keyword research tools significantly increase your chances of appearing on the first page of YouTube search results.
-It’s tag research and management capabilities simplify the process of finding high-ranking terms to implement.
-VidIQ is a terrific partner to support your SEO strategy and increase your visibility, discoverability, and views.
+Its tag research and management capabilities simplify the process of finding high-ranking terms to implement.
+Therefore, VidIQ is a terrific partner to support your SEO strategy and increase your visibility, discoverability, and views.

 VidIQ doesn’t have a mobile app.
 However, many YouTubers likely work from their desktops, so it’s not a huge miss.
-I would like to see more comment management and bulk editing options, but I’m not sure of the overall demand for these functions.
+I would like to see more comment management and bulk editing options, but I’m not sure users want those functions.